mdn/content/files/en-us/web/progressive_web_apps/add_to_home_screen/index.md

 Note that the `type` member in each icon's object specifies the icon's mimetype, so the browser can quickly read what type the icon is, and then ignore it and move to a different icon if it doesn't support it.

-In terms of how to design the icon, you should follow the same best practices you'd follow for any Android icon (see the [Android icon design guidelines](https://developer.android.com/guide/practices/ui_guidelines/icon_design.html)).
+In terms of how to design the icon, you should follow the same best practices you'd follow for any Android icon (see the [Google Play icon design specifications](https://developer.android.com/distribute/google-play/resources/icon-design-specifications)).

 ### Link the HTML to the manifest